Parameter estimation with a class of outer probability measures: Uncertain variable

 \subsection{Deterministic case}

-We start with the special case where only deterministic uncertainty is present in this section and then introduce the general notion of uncertain variable in Section~\ref{sec:generalUncertainVariable}.
-A more formal treatment of this case can be found in \cite{Houssineau2019}.
+We start with the special case where only deterministic uncertainty is present and then introduce the general notion of uncertain variable in Section~\ref{sec:generalUncertainVariable}.
+A more detailed exposition of this case is given in \cite{Houssineau2019}.

 \begin{definition} A $\Theta$-valued deterministic uncertain variable is a mapping from $\Omega_{\u}$ to $\Theta$. \end{definition}